Fundamental group of Galois covers of degree 5 surfaces: Introduction

 \section{Introduction}

 In 1977, Gieseker \cite{Gie} proved that the moduli space of surfaces of general type is a quasi-projective variety.
-Unlike the case for curves, it is not irreducible.
+Unlike the case of curves, it is not irreducible for fixed numerical invariants.
 Catanese and Manetti \cite{C1,C2,Ma} proved some results about the structure and number of components of moduli spaces of general type surfaces.
-However, still not much is known about such moduli spaces.
+However, even today not much is known about such moduli spaces.
 In \cite{Tei2}, Teicher defined some new invariants of surfaces, stable on connected components of moduli space.
-The new invariants come from the cyclic structure of the fundamental group of the complement of a branch curve.
+The new invariants come from the polycyclic structure of the fundamental group of the complement of a branch curve.

 Let $X$ be an algebraic surface of degree $n$; one can consider it as a branched cover of the projective plane $\mathbb{CP}^2$ with respect to a generic projection $\pi : X\rightarrow \mathbb{CP}^2$.
 The branch curve $S$ is an irreducible cuspidal plane curve of even degree, namely, $S$ admits only nodes and ordinary cusps as its singularities.
 Chisini's conjecture \cite{Chisini}, which was confirmed by Kulikov \cite{Ku99, Ku08}, states that: If $S$ is the branch curve of a generic projection $\pi : X\rightarrow \mathbb{CP}^2$, then $\pi$ is determined uniquely by $S$, except for the case when $X$ is the Veronese surface $V_2$ in $\mathbb{CP}^5$.
-Thus, one can reduce the classification of algebraic surfaces to that of cuspidal branch curves.
+Thus, one can reduce the classification of algebraic surfaces to that of cuspidal branch curves with the same topological type.

-It is well known that the fundamental group of the complement of the branch curve $\pi_1(\mathbb{CP}^2-S)$ (we always denote the branch curve by $S$, and denote the group $\pi_1(\mathbb{CP}^2-S)$ by $G$, for convenience) does not change when the complex structure of $X$ changes continuously.
+It is well-known that the fundamental group of the complement of the branch curve $\pi_1(\mathbb{CP}^2-S)$ does not change when the complex structure of $X$ changes continuously.
 Thus, we can use such an invariant to distinguish the connected components of the corresponding moduli space of surfaces.
 In fact, all surfaces in the same component of the moduli space have the same homotopy type and, therefore, the same fundamental group of the complement of the branch curves.